 Belur is a small town in the Hassan district of Karnataka, situated on the banks of the Yagachi River, amidst lush surroundings.
 Also known as Velapura, it is an ancient and important town.
 The capital city of the Hoysalas, the rulers of the 10th-14th century Karnataka.
-They are known for their beautiful temple architecture, for example, the Chennakesava Temple and were great patronage of art, literature, and religion.
+They are known for their beautiful temple architecture, for example, the Chennakesava Temple, and were great patronage of art, literature, and religion.

 The Hoysalas of Belur

-The Hoysalas were primarily from a region called Malenadu in the Western Ghats, known for being well versed in warfare techniques.
+The Hoysalas were primarily from a region called Malenadu in the Western Ghats, known for being well-versed in warfare techniques.
 They took advantage of the internal ongoing wars between the Chalukyas and the Kalachuri dynasty and annexed the areas under present-day Karnataka.
-By the 13th century, they were ruling most parts of Karnataka, minor parts of Tamil Nadu and some parts of western Andhra Pradesh and Telangana.
+By the 13th century, they were ruling most parts of Karnataka, minor parts of Tamil Nadu, and some parts of western Andhra Pradesh and Telangana.

 There are about 92 temples present today, out of which about 35 are in the Hassan district.
-Prominent among them are Chennakesava Temple in Belur, Hoysaleshwar Temple in Halebidu and Chennakesava Temple in Somnathpura.
+Prominent among them are Chennakesava Temple in Belur, Hoysaleshwar Temple in Halebidu, and Chennakesava Temple in Somnathpura.
 Other temples like Laxmi Narasimha in Nuggehalli, Veer Narayan in Belawadi, Ishwar Temple in Arasikere, Bucheswara in Koravangla, Jain Basadi in Halebidu, Brahmeshwara in Kikkeri are also a distinct example of Hoysala architecture.

 Etymology of Hoysala

-According to a Kannada folklore, there was a young man called Sala who saved his Guru from a tiger by striking with a sword.
+According to Kannada folklore, there was a young man called Sala who saved his Guru from a tiger by striking him with a sword.
 Since “strike” in old Kannada was called “Hoy”, hence, the name Hoysala.